-You must lodge your income tax return by 31 October 2007, unless you have been given a deferral of time to lodge, or your tax return is being prepared by a registered tax agent.
-If you did not use a tax agent last year but intend to do so this year - or you will be using a different tax agent this year - make sure you contact the agent before 31 October 2007.
+You must lodge your income tax return by 31 October 2008, unless we have given you a later date to lodge, or your tax return is being prepared by a registered tax agent.
+If you did not use a tax agent last year but intend to do so this year - or you will be using a different tax agent this year - make sure you contact the agent before 31 October 2008.